AustinOwens/zybo_z7-20_hdmi_echo_ref_design/README.md

-# Zybo Z7-20 FPGA HDMI Test
+# Zybo Z7-20 HDMI Echo Reference Design

 ## Description
-A simple Vivado HDMI test project that echos the HDMI input to the HDMI output in the FPGA programmable logic of a Zybo Z7-20 board.
+A simple Vivado HDMI echo reference design that echos the HDMI input to the HDMI output in the FPGA programmable logic of a Zybo Z7-20 board.

 https://user-images.githubusercontent.com/29415197/154883277-7094feda-99f1-46d9-8d17-99b99be47359.mp4